Last updated on 11th September 2023

 As we all know, thanks to enormous effort from everyone involved, this stretch goal was achieved in the nick of time as Apollo 11 landed on the moon in 1969.

 NASA still sets regular stretch goals today, with their most recent being the Artemis mission.
 The Artemis mission is set to take humans back to the moon, using innovative technologies to explore more of the lunar surface.
-The original goal date was 2024, but this has been pushed to “no earlier than 2025” due to the pandemic – a perfect example of how stretch goals can be flexible and still considered a success!
+The original goal date was 2024, but this has been pushed to “no earlier than 2025” – a perfect example of how stretch goals can be flexible and still considered a success!

 2. Coca Cola